yuummmer/fairy-core/docs/rule-types.md

   - `fail`: Rule violations block submission (`submission_ready: false`)
   - `warn`: Rule violations are reported but don't block submission
 - `config` (dict, required): Type-specific configuration (always includes `pattern`)
+- `remediation_link_column` (string, optional): Column name containing URLs for fixing failures.
+When a rule fails, values from this column are included in the failure evidence so users can click through to fix issues in the source system.
+- `remediation_link_label` (string, optional): Human-readable label for the remediation link (e.g., "Open record in portal").
+Defaults to the column name if not specified.

 ### File patterns